IBM/model-evaluation-workbench/README.md

 - Repeat the above steps under section 2.1 to create another instance of NLC service and train that model with the file `../src/main/data/NLC_import_Training2.csv`

-Now, there two models NLC services trained and ready to be used.
+Now, two model NLC services trained and ready to be used.

 ## 3. Deploy the application to IBM Cloud